Quick Exit

 • Monitor the child’s welfare and progress and stay involved in the ongoing liaison with the local authority

-If you know that a child is being privately fostered and you do not know if the council are aware, please notify the Single Point of Access (SPA) on 01628 683150 option 5 Email: mash@achievingforchildren.org.uk as well as encouraging the carer or parent of the child to do so.
+If you know that a child is being privately fostered and you do not know if the council are aware, please notify the Single Point of Access (SPA) on 01628 683150 (option 5)or email: mash@achievingforchildren.org.uk as well as encouraging the carer or parent of the child to do so.
 You will not be breaching confidentiality.
 This duty to inform us of your knowledge of a private arrangement is covered by the children in need information sharing protocol.
-Please do let the parents or carers know you are notifying SPA, but not if you think this will put a child at risk.
+Please do let the parents or carers know you are notifying SPA, however do not do so if you think this will put a child at risk.

 http://www.proceduresonline.com/berks/